feathersjs/feathers/docs/api/databases/mongodb.md

 <BlockQuote type="warning" label="Important">

-Note that in a normal application all MongoDB specific operators have to explicitly be added to the [TypeBox query schema](../schema/typebox.md#query-schemas) or [JSON query schema](../schema/schema.md#querysyntax).
+Note that in a normal application all MongoDB specific operators have to explicitly be added to the [TypeBox query schema](../schema/typebox.md#querysyntax) or [JSON query schema](../schema/schema.md#querysyntax).

 </BlockQuote>

 There are two ways to perform search queries with MongoDB:

-- Perform basic Regular Expression matches using the `$regex` filter.
+- Perform basic Regular Expression matches using the `$regex` operator.
 - Perform full-text search using the `$search` filter.

 ### Basic Regex Search